Mrlaminat/TrackTikChallenge/README.md

 ============
 This project was developed to demonstrate symfony 4 features for the simple REST API and can be extended in multiple ways.
-For example: adding custom scenarios (different quantities, types, and extras, additional electronic items, adding database/cache storage).
+For example: adding custom scenarios (different quantities, types, and extras, additional electronic items, adding database/cache storage, auth).
 - Set electronic devices properties as price and extras.
 - Proceed through a prepared scenario:
     - return sorted items